OFAC Crypto Sanctions Compliance: Strict Liability and the Tornado Cash Lesson (2026)

 | 21 Mar 2025 | OFAC removed Tornado Cash from the SDN List |

-So as of that delisting Tornado Cash is not OFAC-sanctioned.
-But designations and the surrounding law change — the current status of any party must be verified, never assumed from memory.
-(This is the same staleness discipline as any fast-moving regulatory fact.)
+So as of that delisting, Tornado Cash is not OFAC-sanctioned.
+But designations and the surrounding law change, so the current status of any party must be verified, never assumed from memory.
+This is the same staleness discipline as any fast-moving regulatory fact.

-The inference "mixers are now fine" is unsafe:
+The inference that "mixers are now fine" is unsafe:

-- The delisting concerned a specific legal question (are immutable smart contracts blockable "property"?) — not a general clearance of mixers/privacy tools.
+- The delisting concerned a specific legal question, whether immutable smart contracts are blockable "property", not a general clearance of mixers or privacy tools.

-- Separate criminal proceedings against individuals connected to the protocol have proceeded independently of the sanctions question — do not conflate sanctions status with criminal matters.
+- Separate criminal proceedings against individuals connected to the protocol have proceeded independently of the sanctions question, so do not conflate sanctions status with criminal matters.

 - Other actors, tools or addresses may be designated.

-Drawing a broad conclusion is exactly the error this area punishes — sanctions counsel on the specific facts.
+Drawing a broad conclusion is exactly the error this area punishes; get sanctions counsel on the specific facts.

 Practical guidance

-- Assume strict liability — screen because intent is not a defence to civil exposure.
+- Assume strict liability, and screen because intent is not a defence to civil exposure.

-- Screen for exposure, not just list hits — OFAC crypto listings are non-exhaustive.
+- Screen for exposure, not just list hits, since OFAC crypto listings are non-exhaustive.

-- Verify current OFAC status of any party — never rely on remembered designations.
+- Verify the current OFAC status of any party; never rely on remembered designations.

-- Separate sanctions status from criminal matters — they move independently.
+- Separate sanctions status from criminal matters, because they move independently.

-- Obtain sanctions counsel for anything non-trivial — strict, evolving; not legal/sanctions advice.
+- Obtain sanctions counsel for anything non-trivial.
+This is strict, evolving, and not legal or sanctions advice.

-Wag3s is not a sanctions-screening provider.
-Wag3s HR and the finance OS keep the auditable financial record of counterparties and flows that a sanctions and AML/KYC programme relies on, while the screening, the strict-liability determination and the current OFAC status stay with the business and sanctions counsel.
-See the HR product page.
+Wag3s is not a sanctions-screening provider and does not make designation determinations.
+Wag3s HR and the finance OS keep the auditable financial record of counterparties and flows that a sanctions and AML/KYC programme relies on, so the screening that does happen sits on top of reconciled, evidenced data.
+The screening itself, the strict-liability determination and the current OFAC status stay with the business and its sanctions counsel.

 Further reading